rickhelmus/patRoon/README.md

 * [MetFrag CL][MetFrag-CL] (required if the command-line version of MetFrag is used, the default)
 * [pngquant] (required for `reportMD` with `optimizePng` argument set to `TRUE`)

-The location of the OpenMS, SIRIUS and pngquant should either be set within the _PATH_ environment variable (the OpenMS installer will do this automatically).
+The location of the OpenMS, SIRIUS and pngquant binaries should either be set within the _PATH_ environment variable (the OpenMS installer will do this automatically).
 Alternatively, one or more of the `R` options should be set below.
-Note that the location of the MetFrag CL _jar_ should always be set.

 ```r
 options("patRoon.path.SIRIUS" = "~/C:/sirius-win64-3.5.1") # location where SIRIUS was extracted